 The Company measures its financial assets and liabilities in accordance with US GAAP.
-For financial instruments, including cash and cash equivalents, accounts receivable, accounts payable and accrued expenses, the carrying amounts approximate fair value due to their short maturities.
+Cash and cash equivalents, accounts receivable, accounts payable and accrued expenses, the carrying amounts approximate fair value due to their nature and short maturities.

 Functional Currency

 The Company uses the U.S. Dollar as its functional currency.
 All of the Company's sales and a substantial majority of its costs are transacted in U.S. Dollars.